 However, we know you're sometimes short on time. or you wouldn't be reading this.
 If you don't want to miss the Monterey Bay Aquarium but are in a hurry, follow these tips:

 - Avoid exhibits during feeding time.
 They're crowded, it's hard to see and take too long for someone in a hurry.
 Try to get to the otters, kelp forest and outer bay at least half an hour before feeding time.

 Start from the aquarium's main entrance.
 Focus on these highlights in the order listed (unless you need to skip one because of feeding time):

-- Kelp Forest: Go left from the entry area to see a microcosm of the Monterey Bay, filled with local fishes and swaying kelp.
+- Kelp Forest: A microcosm of the Monterey Bay, filled with local fishes and swaying kelp.

 - Touch Pools: At the Touch Pools near Sandy Shore, you'll get a chance to pet a bat ray, touch a starfish and find out how prickly a sea urchin can be.

 - Sea Otters: You might call them the aquarium's poster child, and they're just as cute as you imagined.
 View them swimming underwater or go upstairs to see them on land.

-- Drifters Gallery: Go upstairs toward Ocean's Edge and walk under the tank of circling anchovies.
+- Jellies Experience: Go upstairs toward Ocean's Edge and walk under the tank of circling anchovies.
 In the exhibits beyond it, you'll see a fascinating bunch of jellyfish and other drifting sea creatures.

 - Open Sea: Get a look at the million-gallon tank full of mid-ocean fish, sharks and other creatures.

 - Special Exhibit: Downstairs below the Ocean's Edge, the exhibit changes every few years.

 - Exit through the back door for a quick look at the bay, or if you still have time to spare, go upstairs and across the sky bridge to Splash Zone which offers a fun kids' play area and some cute penguins on display.